BakaFT/builtinPluginsHook/docs/HOW_IT_WORKS.md

 1. Find all RCPs from game folder, resolve the dependency graph(Loading order,which is important,talk later), and ready to announce them.

-2. Append the javascript file of a RCP to `<head/>` node of HTML, then it's preset `onload` function will be triggered
+2. Append the javascript file of a RCP to `<head/>` node of HTML, then it's preset `onload` function will be triggered when creating.

    (see `_addChildrenToHead` of `rcp-fe-plugin-runner.js`)